anytizer/hosted-content-importer.wp/README.md

 WordPress plugin to fetch programmed (dynamic) contents from third party resources.

-This plugin is a solution to specific problem and it is NOT really for common purpose.
+This plugin is a for a solution to specific problem.
-WordPress developers should expand the *hci_* interface to make it suitable for their usage.
+WordPress developers should expand the *hci_* interface to make work for their application.
-It just shows some guidelines on how to do so.
+It just shows some guidelines on how to implement.

+It is NOT for common purpose.

 ## Usage examples